Vintage photo of Commerce, Oklahoma, Photo courtesy Ottowa County, Oklahoma.

 Nestled among the rolling hills in the heart of Oklahoma, Chandler was founded after the 1891 Land Rush.

-When almost one million acres of land, formerly owned by the Sac and Fox, Iowa, Pottawatomie and Shawnee Indian tribes, was opened for homesteading on September 22, 1891, hundreds of settlers lined the borders of what was then called County A.
+was opened for homesteading on September 22, 1891, hundreds of settlers lined the borders of what was then called County A.

 At a signal given by the military, the pioneers rushed to stake their claims.